 - Students present individual talks on their projects in front of their peers and ACRU mentors

-- Students interested in participating in the Summer Research Program must apply online before March 1st , 2015.
-Applicants will be notified if they are required to attend for interview by March 30th, 2015.
+- Students interested in participating in the Pediatric Anesthesia Research Internship Program must apply online by March 15th, 2015.
+Applicants will be notified if they are invited for interview on a rolling basis 2015.

 To Apply for the Internship Program: